Pandemic Procedures at Veterinary Eye Center

 Our hospital hours are currently reduced due to the pandemic.
 Call us at 512-255-8700 if you have ANY questions!

-Thank you for your patience and kindness during this challenging time.
+Thank you for your patience and kindness during this time that demands changes to how we operate.